Magnetic shielding in the atomic hydrogen anion: Results and discussion

 The final results for nuclear magnetic shielding of $^1$H$^-$ along with the previously calculated values for $^1$H, $^3$He$^+$ and $^3$He systems are given in Table \ref{tab:shieldingstotals}.
 The higher order contributions for H$^-$ are estimated as follows.
 The second-order finite mass correction $\sigma^{(2,2)}$ of H$^-$ is estimated from the ratio of $\sigma^{(2,2)}$ to $\sigma^{(2,1)}$ in atomic hydrogen multiplied by the calculated value of $\sigma^{(2,1)}$ for H$^-$.
 The uncertainty of this estimation is set to 25\% of the $\sigma^{(2,2)}$ value.
 Since the calculations of the full $\sigma^{(5,0)}$ term in $^3$He in Ref.~\cite{Wehrli2021_PRL,Wehrli2022_PRA} had shown significant cancellation between the logarithmic and non-logarithmic part of the leading-order QED correction, instead of using the calculated $\sigma^{(5)}_{\mathrm{log}}$ value, we use the hydrogenic value of $\sigma^{(5,0)}$ and assign 25\% uncertainty of $\sigma^{(5,0)}$ to this estimation.
 Since $\sigma^{(4,1)}$ is unknown, we estimate its uncertainty as $100\%$ of $\alpha^2\sigma^{(2,1)}$, because for H$^-$ it is larger than $\tfrac{m}{M} \sigma^{(4,0)}$.
 Finally, $\sigma^{(6,0)}$ is estimated by taking twice the hydrogenic value from Ref.~\cite{Pachucki2023_PRA}, which includes only the known relativistic contribution to $\sigma^{(6,0)}$, and $\sigma_\text{fs}$ is taken to be the same as in the case of atomic hydrogen.
-The summary of the contributions to the final value of $\sigma$ in $^1$H$^-$ along with the assigned uncertainties is given in Table \ref{tab:shieldingstotals}.
+The summary of the contributions to the final value of $\sigma$ in $^1$H$^-$ along with the assigned uncertainties is given in Table~\ref{tab:shieldingstotals}.
 The main source of the uncertainty in the present calculation is the unknown relativistic recoil correction to the magnetic shielding $\sigma^{(4,1)}$.
 Compared with previously calculated values of the magnetic shielding in H$^-$~\cite{Boucekkine1988,Vaara2003} (shown in Table \ref{tab:shieldingstotals}), present results offer four orders of magnitude improvement in the accuracy of the results.
+Additionally, in Table~\ref{tab:shieldingstotals} we give the updated the value of the shielding constant of the $^3$He taking into account the improved accuracy of the $\sigma^{(4,0)}$(He) given in Ref.~\cite{Yerokhin2024_PRA}.
+However, this change is only $7 \times 10^{-12}$ so it is well within the estimated uncertainty of $\sigma$ in $^3$He which is $24 \times 10^{-12}$.